China's Tianwen-1 mission nails historic rover landing on Mars

-On Friday, the "footprint" of a Chinese robot imprinted on the surface of Mars, making China just the third nation to safely reach the surface of the red planet.
-The ambitious Tianwen-1 mission was China's first attempt at reaching the surface of another planet.
+The "footprint" of a Chinese robot imprinted on the surface of Mars on Friday, making China just the third nation to safely reach the red planet's surface.
+The ambitious Tianwen-1 mission was China's first attempt to reach the surface of another planet.

+"China has joined an elite club of spacefaring nations with this historic landing," said Alan Duffy, an astronomer at Swinburne University and lead scientist of the Royal Institution of Australia.

-The Tianwen-1 spacecraft, which had been orbiting Mars since February, released a shielded capsule to the surface of the red planet on Friday afternoon.
-Contained within was the rover Zhurong, strapped to the back of a landing vehicle that deployed parachutes and fired thrusters to slow itself down.
-The spacecraft's official landing time, according to Chinese state media service Xinhua, was 4:18 p.m.
+The Tianwen-1 spacecraft, which had been orbiting Mars since February, released a shielded capsule toward the surface on Friday afternoon.
+Inside was the rover Zhurong, strapped to the back of a landing vehicle that deployed parachutes and fired thrusters to slow itself down.
+The official landing time, according to Chinese state media service Xinhua, was 4:18 p.m.
 PT.

 China follows the US in becoming just the second nation to have a rover travel across the Martian surface.